DarthFubuMVC/fubumvc/docs/source/topics/registry/configuring_actions_fuburegistry.rst

 process.
 After reading it, you should be familiar with configuring:

-    * Which assemblies, types, and methods FubuMVC will consider when looking for action methods.
+    * Which assemblies, types, and methods FubuMVC will consider when looking for action methods

     * How FubuMVC will generate routes for each action

     * What the output mechanism will be for each action (i.e. HTML, JSON, XML, etc)

     * Which view, if necessary, a given action will use

 .. note::

     All the code used in this guide is available under the "src" folder in the